Tyler Heineman: Houston Astros

 The Houston Astros selected Heineman in the eighth round of the 2012 MLB draft.
 He played for the Tri-City ValleyCats of the Low–A New York–Penn League after signing, and his .358 batting average led the league, while he ranked second in the league in OBP (.452) and OPS (.882).
 He was a mid-season All Star, and an MiLB Organization All Star.

 He played for the Lancaster JetHawks of the High–A California League in 2013, and the Corpus Christi Hooks of the Double–A Texas League in 2014.
 After the 2014 regular season, the Astros assigned Heineman to the Salt River Rafters of the Arizona Fall League.

 Heineman began the 2015 season with Corpus Christi, and received a midseason promotion to the Fresno Grizzlies of the Triple–A Pacific Coast League.
 He finished 2015 with a .285 batting average, three home runs, and 30 runs batted in.
-Heineman also spent 2016 with Fresno, where he batted .259 with three home runs and 14 RBIs.
+Heineman also spent 2016 with Fresno, where he batted .259 with three home runs and 14 RBI.

 Milwaukee Brewers

 On March 26, 2017, during spring training, the Astros traded Heineman to the Milwaukee Brewers in exchange for a player to be named later or cash considerations.
 The Brewers assigned him to the Triple–A Colorado Springs Sky Sox, where he posted a .281 batting average with two home runs and 20 RBI across 199 at bats.

-In 2018, Heineman played in 78 games split between Colorado Springs and the Double–A Biloxi Shuckers, accumulating a .251/.360/.346 batting line with 4 home runs and 24 RBI.
+In 2018, Heineman played in 78 games split between Colorado Springs and the Double–A Biloxi Shuckers, accumulating a .251/.360/.346 batting line with four home runs and 24 RBI.
 He elected free agency following the season on November 2, 2018.

 Arizona Diamondbacks

-On November 13, 2018, Heineman signed a minor-league contract with the Arizona Diamondbacks.
-He opened the 2019 season with the Reno Aces, batting .325/.407/.525 in 80 at bats.
+On November 13, 2018, Heineman signed a minor league contract with the Arizona Diamondbacks.
+He opened the 2019 season with the Triple-A Reno Aces, batting .325/.407/.525 in 80 at-bats.

 Miami Marlins

 On June 3, 2019, the Diamondbacks traded Heineman to the Miami Marlins for cash considerations.
 On September 3, the Marlins selected Heineman's contract.
 He made his major league debut the next day against the Pittsburgh Pirates, striking out as a pinch hitter.
-He recorded his first MLB hit on September 25; a pinch-hit double off Jacob deGrom.
+Heineman recorded his first MLB hit on September 25; a pinch-hit double off Jacob deGrom.
 Heineman hit his first career home run off Zack Wheeler on September 26.
 On October 16, he was removed from the 40-man roster and sent outright to the Triple–A New Orleans Baby Cakes.
 He was an MiLB Organization All Star.
 Heineman elected free agency following the season on November 4.